onemanlutta/Visualization-GeoJson-Leaflet-Plotly-Project/README.md

 - `js/leaflet-heat.js` - plot the heat map layer
 - `js/master_logic.js` - GeoJSON map layers and Plotly
 - `master_index.html` - render the visualization app
-- `The Sky is Falling!!!.ppt` - a skim of the project.
+- `serverless_index.html` - a skim of the project.

 ### The Dashboard